 “Place X isn’t dangerous.”

-I often hear this kind of comment and it’s usually from someone who is from the area and fits in.
+I often see these kinds of comments from people who live in the area and fit in.
 That, or they are familiar with the location and know which places to avoid.

 For example, there are plenty of estates that I would personally walk through without feeling intimidated.
 However, I still wouldn’t recommend them to an American tourist or someone else who is likely to draw attention.

-I still wouldn’t recommend that someone buy or rent a house there if there are other options available.
+I also wouldn’t recommend that someone buy or rent a house there if there are other options available.

 You and I may not feel intimidated by groups of youths loitering outside of shops.
-However, there are people out there who will feel intimidated by this.
-Furthermore, these people may stick out more and attract their attention.
+However, there are people out there who will.
+Furthermore, these people may stick out more and draw attention to themselves.

 The worst areas in Dublin.

 Although many of these areas have a bad reputation for being rough or dangerous, it is not that simple.